Artasov/xexamai/README.md

 - Adjust transparency for maximum stealth
 - Practice before important events

+## Support the project on https://pump.fun/coin/D1zY7HRVE4cz2TctSrckwBKnUzhCkitUekgTf6bhXsTG or contact with me for other creds

 ## How to Use Locally

 The examples below are implemented and tested on `Windows 11`.
 Steps may differ on other systems.